“IT IS NOT NECESSARILY REACHING THE GOAL, BUT THE JOURNEY IT TAKES TO GET THERE”.

 ‘A RACE AGAINST TIME…’

 Longyearbyen was absolutely freezing!
-We were picked up from the local airport by a large taxi-van, roomy enough for all our bags and kit, and made our way to our lodgings.
-These were in old coal mining cabins, accommodation blocks to the north of Spitsbergen, complete with a restaurant and bar, a small souvenir shop and a place to socialise and chill.
+We were picked up from the local airport by a large taxi van, roomy enough for all our bags and kit, and made our way to our lodgings.
+These were in old coal mining cabins, accommodation blocks to the north of Spitsbergen, complete with a restaurant and bar, a small souvenir shop, and a place to socialize and chill.
 The coal miners’ cabins were ideal for what we needed, offering a basic room each where we could start preparing, and enough room so that the pulk and kit could be laid out.
 Thankfully the cabins made day ski trips possible, literally from our doorstep out into the wilderness.
 We still had to be armed, and everyone leaving on skis had to carry a rifle in case of a polar bear encounter.
-It was quite bizarre to see everyone walking round carrying rifles!
+It was quite bizarre to see everyone walking around carrying rifles!

 Without knowing what was to come, we were initially glad to be in Spitsbergen.
 We were aiming to fly out on 1st April, to make sure we have enough time to make it to Canada safely… or was this just an April Fools’ joke?

 We were literally ready to go, and so we anticipated leaving as planned.
 However, as the days passed (with a lack of information), we started to receive news that the ice runway had cracked!

 As you can realize this is no ordinary runway, in fact, it’s a runway on the floating Arctic ocean in which they will be landing a huge, heavy aircraft laden with passengers and equipment; something which can’t go wrong.
 In order to set this runway up, they fly an aircraft from Russia and then parachute a team and a bulldozer to then set up the runway.
 This is normal!
 And every year they have been doing this with no great problems- sadly until this year….